Programs & courses

 Certificates

-Community & Nonprofit Leadership Capstone Certificate
+Community and Nonprofit Leadership Capstone Certificate

-The Community and Nonprofit Leadership certificate embraces a multi-disciplinary, ecological, community-centered approach that focuses on community dynamics and community-led efforts in addition to organizational management approaches.
+The Community and Nonprofit Leadership Capstone Certificate embraces a multi-disciplinary, ecological, community-centered approach that focuses on community dynamics and community-led efforts in addition to organizational management approaches.
 The program encourages critical thinking and skill-building which acknowledges and addresses root causes, alongside the development of tactical, operational, and management skills typically associated with nonprofit leadership.

 Community-Engaged Scholarship Graduate/Professional Certificate